 How Must Landlords in Florida Store a Tenant’s Security Deposit?

 Florida landlords have three options when it comes to storing their tenants’ security deposits.

 Non-Interest Bearing Account

-The first option, allows landlords to place the deposit in a non-interest bearing account.
-The account must be in a financial institution located in Florida, and there should be no commingling of the funds.
+The first option, allows a landlord to place the security deposit in a non-interest bearing account.
+The account must be in a Florida banking institution, and there should be no commingling of the funds.

 Interest Bearing Account

-The second option, lets Florida landlords place the funds in an interest-bearing account.
-The financial institution holding the funds must also be located in Florida, and the account must not be used for any other purpose other than holding the deposit.
+The second option, lets Florida a landlord place the funds in a separate interest-bearing account.
+The financial institution holding the funds must also be located in Florida, and the account must not be used for any other purpose other than holding the security deposit.